Ready, Set…Write! How to Conquer the IELTS Writing Task 1 in 5 Easy Steps

 If possible, proofread once for grammar and vocabulary mistakes and then once again for spelling mistakes.
 You may not notice spelling mistakes if you focus on grammar and vocabulary and vice versa.

-Remember that this is a language test, so the evaluators will focus a lot on your grammar, vocabulary and spelling, as well as on your ability to organize your writing.
+Remember that this is a English language writing test, so the evaluators will focus a lot on your grammar, vocabulary and spelling, as well as on your ability to organize your writing.

 The IELTS Writing Task 1 may seem difficult at first, but once you practice writing effectively, along with planning and proofreading, you’ll know exactly what to do on the big day!